tyoung3/streamwork/README.md

 	  mashed together in a single program.

-	* Streamwork defines a standard component interface(currently subject to change), such that each process knows its name; very useful for reporting errors, etc..
+	* Streamwork defines a standard component interface, such that each process knows its name; very useful for reporting errors, etc..

 	* Streamwork uses precompiled code(unless the source is changed or recently imported).
-Compilation, when it is required, is transparent unless errors occur.
+	  Compilation, when it is required, is
+	  transparent unless errors occur.